US Dollar Collapse Predictions: The Dollar is on its way out

 Now if other nations start to more aggressively selling US Treasuries (on a net basis) than ever before, this will increase the cost of borrowing for the US government which is already facing high levels of debt.
 To keep interest rates low, the Federal Reserve would have to step in as a measure of last resort for buying these Treasuries.
 Otherwise, with very high-interest rates it risks bringing down the whole highly leveraged and indebted financial system.

-China gave their huge US Treasuries portfolio (in excess of $1T reportedly) if it has plans for reunification with Taiwan it will want to sell these Treasuries before making any move on Taiwan.
-Any country by itself selling US Treasuries might not have a massive impact but if a significant number of countries follow through there would be long term issues for the dollar and the United States.
+China gave its huge US Treasuries portfolio (in excess of $1T reportedly) if it has plans for reunification with Taiwan it will want to sell these Treasuries before making any move on Taiwan.
+Any country by itself selling US Treasuries might not have a massive impact but if a significant number of countries follow through there would be long-term issues for the dollar and the United States.

 US Dollar Collapse Predictions: Could the Chinese Yuan replace the Dollar?